-Since 2005 Mary has been the guest expert for BBC TV's internationally famous biennial Cardiff Singer of the World competition.
-This involves analysis and discussion of all the contestants at each round of the competition.
-Her role has increased over the years, and in 2007, 2009 and 2011 and 2013 she has made a series of short preview mini-films for the competition, discussing the key repertoire and performance challenges of each round.
+Since 2005 Mary has been a guest expert for BBC TV's internationally famous biennial Cardiff Singer of the World Competition.
+This involves analysis and discussion of the contestants at each round of the competition.
+Mary's role has increased over the years, including making short preview films for the competition, discussing the key repertoire and performance challenges of each round.

 BBC Choir of the Year

 Since 2006 Mary has been on the judging panel (and in 2010 and 2012 also the chair) for the category finals and the Grand Final of BBC Choir of the Year.

 In 2003 Mary was involved with a ground-breaking television series called Operatunity which brought together Channel 4, Diverse TV and English National Opera.
 The programme charted the search for operatic stars, and was in four episodes.